Globaldots/s3-trigger-purge-cdn/README.md

 Features:
 - *Python based*: Easy to set up and maintain
 - *Uses Lambda environment variables*: Modify the environment variables to modify the Lambda behavior
-- *purge or load*: On Edgecast, you can decide whether to purge from the edge or load onto the edge
+- *purge or load*: On Edgecast and Chinacache, you can decide whether to purge from the edge or load onto the edge

 Environment variables
 ==========